sao0718/Chess/README.md

 # Chess
-A 3d chess board created in blender
+A 3d chess set created in blender